Skip to content

 $4.88M

-Average Data Breach Cost
+Avg.
+Data Breach Cost

-IBM Cost of Data Breach Report 2024 — time to identify and contain a confirmed breach
+IBM Cost of a Data Breach Report 2024

 The Nine Required Sections of an IRS WISP

 IRS Publication 5709 organizes a compliant WISP into nine core sections.
 Every IRS WISP example must address all nine — omitting even one section leaves your firm exposed to both regulatory scrutiny and real security gaps.
-Below is each required section with the policy language the IRS expects to see.

 1. Designation of a Security Coordinator